ivan-hc/AM/README.md

 **Description**:

 Download one or more installation scripts to your desktop or convert them to local installers for "AppMan".
+To test the scripts, use the "`am -i '/path/to/script'`" command or enter the directory of the script and run the "`am -i ./script`" command, even using dedicated flags, if necessary (see "`-i`").

 ------------------------------------------------------------------------
 ### `extra`, `-e`